dtomasi/k1s/docs/Architecture.md

 6. **Easy CLI Integration:** CLI-runtime package for command-line tool development
 7. **Embedded Storage:** Multiple storage backends optimized for different use cases
 8. **Modular Design:** Clean separation allowing applications to use only needed components
+9. **Progressive Security:** Optional RBAC layer with standard Kubernetes RBAC resources
+10. **Enterprise Ready:** Support for authentication, authorization, audit logging, and plugin security

-This enables building both CLI tools and controller applications with embedded storage while maintaining full compatibility with the Kubernetes ecosystem and optimizing for CLI-specific performance requirements.
+This enables building both CLI tools and controller applications with embedded storage while maintaining full compatibility with the Kubernetes ecosystem, optimizing for CLI-specific performance requirements, and providing enterprise-grade security when needed.